DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

 Open MySQL Workbench, which was included in MySQL Server.
 In the top menu bar, select *Database > Connect to Database*.
 Enter the appropriate credentials and click OK.
 In the new tab, go to the Navigator pane on the left and double-click the *dry_weight_watchers* database to select it (it will turn bold).
 In the Query pane in the center, you can run SQL commands on the database.
 Try using `select * from <TableName>` to see some data.

+When you first run the development server, you'll need to enter your database credentials into an `.env` file to ensure Django can access the database without exposing sensitive info to the repo.
+Follow the instructions in the `.env_template` file.

 ### Running the application:

 To run the mobile front-end, navigate to `dww_patient` and run `npx expo start`.
 It will start a local development server and output a QR code.
 Scan the code with your phone to open the app in Expo Go, or go to `http://localhost:8081` to open the app in a browser.
 Your phone must be connected to the same wifi network as your development machine for Expo Go to work.